tombourne86/multiply-backend-coding-task/README.md

 These goals should be stored in the `GOAL_STORE` dictionary.

 We have provided you with a basic set up, which uses [Poetry](https://python-poetry.org/) to manage dependencies, and which uses [Flask](https://flask.palletsprojects.com/) to run the web server and [pytest](https://docs.pytest.org/) to run any tests.
 We suggest you build off this base.
-You can run the server in development mode using `poetry run start` and you can run all the tests using `poetry run pytest .`.
+You can run the server in development mode using `poetry run flask run` and you can run all the tests using `poetry run pytest .`.

 ## API spec